jonsuh/jonsuh.com/_posts/2015-01-19-august-smart-lock.md

 <!--more-->

 I got my August Smart Lock in October 2014 and have been using it ever since.
 I love it, and I hate it.
 So what’s there to love and hate?
-Here’s my first-hand review of August and my 3 months of using it.
+Here’s my first-hand review of August Smart Lock and my 3 months of using it.

 !["August Smart Lock packaging"](https://farm8.staticflickr.com/7558/16117741417_63cc970c1e_c.jpg)